biner88/get_settings/example/README.md

-# getsettings_example
+# get_settings_example

-Demonstrates how to use the getsettings plugin.
+Demonstrates how to use the get_settings plugin.

 ## Getting Started